On this page

-The SvdJ accelerator is financial support and coaching for innovative media projects (in Dutch).
+The SvdJ accelerator (in Dutch) is financial support and coaching for innovative media projects.
 The programme is for media startups and existing media organisations, which want to experiment with new platforms and media solutions.
-The next round for applications is at the beginning of 2020.

 Exploitation scheme (SVDJ)

-The exploitation scheme helps start or continue a printed or digital publication which is published at least monthly (in Dutch).
+The exploitation scheme (in Dutch) helps start or continue a printed or digital publication which is published at least monthly.
 This scheme is available for individual and joint projects and organisation research.
 Applications can be submitted all year round.

 Research scheme (SVDJ)

-The research scheme is for research to improve the Dutch journalism sector (in Dutch).
+The research scheme (in Dutch) is for research to improve the Dutch journalism sector.
 Applications can be submitted all year round.

 Sponsor scheme (SVDJ)

-The sponsor scheme is finance for organisations that want to launch a short journalism project.
+The sponsor scheme (in Dutch) is finance for organisations that want to launch a short journalism project.
 Every year there are 2 rounds (starting per 1 January and per 1 July) for applications.

 Dutch Fund for Journalism Projects (FBJP)

-The Dutch Fund for Journalism Projects grants various subsidies to individual journalists for in-depth journalistic productions which would not be possible without extra funding.
+The Dutch Fund for In-depth Journalism grants various subsidies to individual journalists for in-depth journalistic productions which would not be possible without extra funding.
 This includes:

-- subsidies for books articles, longreads, podcasts (in Dutch) etc. deadlines 12 August and 14 October 2019
+- subsidies for projects such as books, articles, longreads, podcasts etc. (in Dutch) deadlines several times per year

 journalist-in-residence (in Dutch)